Adaptive Fusion Self-supervised Learning for Recommendation: Methodology

 \subsection{Method Optimization}

 For the purpose of enhancing our contrastive method's suitability for the primary recommendation task, we implement a multi-task training strategy to optimize the method's parameters.
-The overall loss function for HFGCL is defined as follows:
+The overall objective for AFGCL is defined: